DamonPalovaara/Abstract-Algebra-Visualizer/README.md

 # Abstract Algebra Visualizer

-Just a simple tool for visualizing groups and eventually other abstract objects.
+Just a simple tool for visualizing groups and eventually other abstract objects written with the Rust programming language and OpenGL.

 ## Installation